badoet/ionic-framework/core/src/components/popover/readme.md

 ## Nested Popovers

-When using `ion-popover` inline, you can nested popovers to create nested dropdown menus.
+When using `syg-popover` inline, you can nested popovers to create nested dropdown menus.
 When doing this, only the backdrop on the first popover will appear so that the screen does not get progressively darker as you open more popovers.
 See the [Usage](./#usage) section for an example on how to write a nested popover.

 You can use the `dismissOnSelect` property to automatically close the popover when the popover content has been clicked.
 This behavior does not apply when clicking a trigger element for another popover.